galaxyproject/training-material/topics/admin/tutorials/ansible-galaxy/tutorial.md

 >    > - `enable_quotas`: You definitely want to set a default quota for your users!
 >    > - `expose_user_name`: This exposes usernames in the history and dataset sharing forms which makes life easier for your users.
 >    > - `expose_dataset_path`: This shares the entire dataset path and enable the user to have access to the command line that the wrapper launched.
->    > - `cleanup_job`: This prevents a job from being cleaned up if it failed, allowing you to debug and see what went wrong.
+>    > - `cleanup_job`: This prevents a job's files from being cleaned up from disk if it failed, allowing you to debug and see what went wrong.
 >    > - `allow_user_impersonation`: Users submit horrible bug reports (often screenshots of unrelated things), impersonation means you can just see their history and look at what went wrong.
 >    {: .tip}
 >